ParserKt/ParserKt/README.md

 }
 ```

-That's all one subparser can see, no mark/reset, not even one character supported for lookahead.
+That's all one subparser can see, no mark/reset, __not even one character supported for lookahead__.

 > What means "recursive descent"?